-20 injured in Milwaukee shootings after Bucks playoff game - NewsBreak
+20 Injured In Milwaukee Shootings After Bucks Playoff Game - NewsBreak

 “The incident took place outside of the Deer District area.
 We direct all questions to the Milwaukee Police Department,” Bucks spokesman Barry Baum said.

-Boston defeated Milwaukee in the game to force a Game 7 of the series Sunday night in Boston.
+Boston defeated Milwaukee in the game to force a Game 7 in the series.

-Copyright © 2020 The Associated Press.
-All rights reserved.
-This material may not be published, broadcast, rewritten or redistributed.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0